nicodeceulaer/lj_downloader/Readme.md

 ## Author

-Markus Kauppila (markus.kauppila@gmail.com, @markuskauppila)
+Markus Kauppila (markus.kauppila@gmail.com, [@markuskauppila](https://twitter.com/@markuskauppila))

 ## License

-The script is licensed under MIT license.
-By the way, if you end up using the script, I'd appreciae if you let me know about it.
+The script is licensed under [MIT license](http://opensource.org/licenses/mit-license.php).
+By the way, if you end up using the script, I'd appreciate if you let me know about it.